GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 ### Using Optical Sizes

 A typeface can be rendered very small (a 12px footnote) or very large (a 80px headline).
-Fonts can respond to these size changes by changing its lettershapes to better suit its size.
+Fonts can respond to these size changes by changing its letter shapes to better suit its size.
 A small size might be better off without fine details, while a large size might benefit from more details and thinner strokes.

 <figure class="w-figure">
   <img src="roboto-flex-opsz.png"